Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 The dragon's tactics failed and only made the dragonflies grow in number.

 The more the dragon fought back the more the dragonflies found weaknesses in the dragons armor.
 The attack was relentless.
 Soon the dragon couldn't stand the bites of the giant swarm of attacking dragonflies any longer.
-It unfurled its mighty wings it had been hiding behind and flew out into the open and high into the sky.
+It unfurled its mighty wings and flew out into the open and high into the sky.
 That was the dragons big mistake.
 It couldn't take the brightness of the noonday sun.
 The sun's rays reflected off the dragons golden scales causing them to burst into flames.
 It crashed to the ground and was destroyed.

 The people rejoiced.
 Everyone thanked the dragonflies especially the dragonfly that started it all.
 To this day the story can be found in history books.
 Dragonflies are revered and dragons are no longer tolerated.
 The people vowed they would never let another dragon dwell among them.